ulises-jeremias/dotfiles/README.md

-├── arch-linux              # Arch Linux override files (used by dots when installing in Arch Linux based distros) │   ├── bin/                # binaries to be installed in Arch Linux based distros │   ├── deps.sh             # Arch Linux specific dependencies │   └── install-pkgs        # Arch Linux specific script to install packages from the AUR and the official repos ├── common                  # common files (used by dots when installing in any OS) │   ├── bin/                # common binaries to be installed in any OS │   ├── config/             # common config files to be installed in any OS
+├── arch-linux              # Arch Linux override files (used by dots when installing in Arch Linux based distros) │   ├── bin/                # binaries to be installed in Arch Linux based distros │   ├── deps.sh             # Arch Linux specific dependencies │   └── install-pkgs.sh     # Arch Linux specific script to install packages from the AUR and the official repos ├── common                  # common files (used by dots when installing in any OS) │   ├── bin/                # common binaries to be installed in any OS │   ├── config/             # common config files to be installed in any OS